SairamPotta/dynamic-table-creation/README.md

 # Dynamic-Table-Creation

 Dynamic Table Creation component can create a table using JSON data given by the user.
-We can use the table creation component this is a reusuable component.
+We can use the table creation component, this is a reusuable component.

 ## Output Format